 - Small cuts and calluses across the tops of finger joints due to self-induced vomiting

 - Stomach problems including bloating and constipation from laxative abuse

-- Evidence of discarded packaging for laxatives, diet pills, emetics (drugs that induce vomiting), or diuretics (medications that reduce fluids)
+- Evidence of discarded packaging for laxatives, diet pills, emetics (drugs that induce vomiting), or diuretics (drugs that reduce fluid by increasing urination)